vischia/McMScripts/README.md

 `EXO-RunIIWinter15GS-00001,EXO-RunIIWinter15GS-00003`

 Consecutive requests can be expressed as ranges separated by `-`.
-The PWG and campaign must be the same for both the first and last PrepID.
+The PWG (Physics Working Group Code, for instance HIG) and campaign must be the same for both the first and last PrepID.
 Alternatively, the PWG and campaign can be omitted.
 For example, here is a list of five requests:

 `HIG-Fall13pLHE-00027-HIG-Fall13pLHE-00028,TOP-chain_RunIIWinter15GS_flowRunIISpring15DR74Startup25ns-00001-3`